The Issues

 Reimagining Public Safety

-More needs to be done.
-It starts with asking what it is that the police are doing now that we no longer want them to do, and then identifying who else is best positioned to assume these tasks.
+We have made progress, but more needs to be done.
+We must continue asking what it is that the police are doing that we no longer want or need them to do, and then identifying who else is best positioned to assume these tasks.
 It won’t happen all at once.
 The pace will be too slow for some and too quick for others.
 At any rate, the result will be to free up MPD to focus on what they’re best equipped to handle.

 Read more about other solutions and strategies being explored.